hcastrio/Flashcard-Android-App/README.md

 ### App Walk-though

 <img src="https://github.com/hcastrio/Flashcard-Android-App/blob/master/walkthrough.gif?raw=true" width=200><br>

-## Required
-- [+] Create New Project in Android Studio
+- Create New Project in Android Studio
-- [+] Add a view for the front side of the flashcard to display the question
+- Add a view for the front side of the flashcard to display the question
-- [+] Add a view for the back side of the flashcard to display the answer
+- Add a view for the back side of the flashcard to display the answer
-- [+] Build in logic to show the answer side when the card is tapped
+- Build in logic to show the answer side when the card is tapped
-- [+] Push code to GitHub
+- Push code to GitHub
-- [+] toggle the flashcard between the question side and the answer side
+- Toggle the flashcard between the question side and the answer side
-- [+] Style the question and answer side of the card to better distinguish between the two sides
+- Style the question and answer side of the card to better distinguish between the two sides